Wildlander-mod/Support/Docs/EnemyUndead.md

 |      | Incinerate  The caster evokes a blast of fire that deals 65 points of damage and a 0.2 Stagger.
 Targets on fire take extra damage.
 Targets with under 50% magic resistance or under 80% fire resistance will flee for 120 seconds.
 Targets burn for 4/s for 10 seconds after impact.|
 |Cloak | Flame Cloak - for 60 seconds, Targets in melee range take 12 damage per second, and the caster gains 30% frost resistance.|
 |Summmon| Summon Fire Atronach - summons a Storm Atronach for 60 seconds. |

+*Shared Perks plus Additional Perks*
+* Cremation - high-tier fire spells can set ablaze those who are susceptible to fire, and force them to flee in fear.
+Undead, Automatons and Daedra are immune to the Fear effect.
+* Pyromancy - All fire spells deal 30% more damage.
+* Skill 100 Destruction - Destruction spells do 100% more damage

 **Ghostly Priest**